 MeteoSwiss operates the CN-MET wind analysis and forecasting system for nuclear incidents in Switzerland and neighbouring countries.
-It comprises a special monitoring network along with the COSMO-1 weather prediction model.
-This combination of measurements and the COSMO-1 model provides an important basis for the emergency management in Switzerland.
+It comprises a monitoring network that has been optimised for this specific purpose, along with the COSMO-1 weather forecasting model.
+This combination of measurements and the COSMO-2 model provides an important basis for the provision of emergency management in Switzerland.

 Meteorology for nuclear accidents

 In close cooperation with the Federal Nuclear Safety Inspectorate (ENSI), MeteoSwiss has developed the CN-MET (Centrale Nucléaire et METéorologie) wind analysis and forecasting system, which began operating at the end of 2009.
-The system includes a large number of special measuring devices as well as the COSMO-1 weather forecasting model.
-The combination of precise measurements and high-resolution model forecasts makes it possible to determine wind fields and weather developments around nuclear power plants in Switzerlandand in neighbouring countries and to calculate the dispersion of contaminated air masses.
-Both the ENSI and the National Emergency Operations Centre (NEOC) use the information to assess the current situation.
+This system includes a large number of special measuring devices as well as the COSMO-1 weather forecasting model.
+The combination of precise measurements and high-resolution model forecasts makes it possible to determine wind fields and weather developments around Switzerland's nuclear power stations and those in neighbouring countries and thus to calculate the dispersion of contaminated air masses.
+Both the ENSI and the National Emergency Operations Centre (NAZ) use the information to assess the current situation.
 On this basis, the NAZ is able to take measures to protect the population.

 Special measuring devices

 MeteoSwiss has developed a specific monitoring network for the CN-MET system.
 It measures the atmospheric properties above the Swiss Plateau in detail, in particular in the direct vicinity of the Swiss nuclear power plants.
-It comprises three different monitoring systems.
+The monitoring network comprises three different monitoring systems.

 - At the sites in Schaffhausen, Payerne, and Grenchen, remote sensing instruments – wind profilers and temperature radiometers – continually measure the wind, temperature, and humidity from the ground up to an altitude of several kilometres.
 The wind profiler is a radar which measures the radial velocities along beams pointing in the vertical and four near-vertical directions.
 On this basis, the horizontal wind speed for all altitudes up to 8 kilometres above the ground can be calculated.
 The temperature radiometers derive the temperature from the intensity of the atmosphere's natural microwave radiation.